 Each of us has policies, often undocumented, that govern our lives.
 We also make exceptions to those policies (sometimes consciously, sometimes not).
 Companies of any size can only scale by adopting policies to govern operations.
-Policies ensure consistency and set expectations with employees, customers and contractors.
-However, policies are never perfect, and risk, compliance and security professionals will often find themselves in the position of needing to grant an exception.
+Policies ensure consistency and set expectations with employees, customers, and contractors.
+However, policies are never perfect, and risk, compliance, and security professionals will often find themselves in the position of needing to grant an exception.

 Even Exceptions Have Rules

-Exceptions usually represent risk, which can mean opportunity or vulnerability.
+Exceptions usually represent a risk, which can mean opportunity or vulnerability.
 Policy exceptions may enable business growth, but there is also the possibility they could open the door to issues of non-compliance.
 Generally, it is important in a policy exception management process to make sure the following items are considered and identified:

 - The exception is linked to the policy from which you are selecting to waiver.

 - The exception is tied to the people responsible for requesting it and approving it.